 When I see photos of dogs and cats, I usually want to play with them.
-They're on the same wavelength as humans.
-But it's impossible to picture a bunny bouncing over to the door excitedly when you get home or just being calm and self-aware like a cat.
+They’re on the same wavelength as humans.
+But it’s impossible to picture a bunny bouncing over to the door excitedly when you get home like a dog or just being calm and self-aware like a cat.
 The only two things I can picture a bunny being are scared and a dick.

 So let’s just keep our expectations in the right place here.

 Okay time to dive in.
 We’ll start with a straightforward one:

 This bunny isn’t a disaster like some of the others, but just compare him (I’m making them all male, just deal with it) to the “normal-looking bunny” up top.
 The normal bunny looks like a normal expressionless animal.
 This one looks like a hapless loser.
 And animals aren’t supposed to look human adjectives, like hapless.
 Yet bunnies look human adjectives all the time, as you’ll see.

 One of the other things bunnies have the odd inclination to do is to look like other animals.
 I’m not really sure why they think this is okay, but this behavior is rampant in the bunny community.
 For example, this bunny is posing as a hamster: